dkandalov/live-plugin/README.md

 ### Wish list
  - try writing plugin for custom language support
- - create AST pattern-matching API (this can be useful for writing inspections/intentions to match/replace parts of syntax tree).
+ - create AST pattern-matching API (this can be useful for writing inspections/intentions to match/replace parts of syntax tree)
- - try more languages, e.g. Kotlin, Ruby or Java.
+ - try more languages, e.g. Kotlin, Ruby or Java

 ### Contributing